Exam-Ready image

 Schoolyear provides a CLI tool for building your Exam-Ready images in AVD.
 You can download the binary from our public Github repository.

-You can either store this binary in your PATH or use it locally.
+Optionally, you can store this binary in a folder that is part of your PATH

 For the rest of this guide, it is assumed you have the avd-cli